hashicorp/terraform-website/content/pull_request_template.md

 **Content**
 - [ ] Redirects added for moved, renamed, or deleted pages.
 - [ ] Sidebar navigation files updated for added, deleted, reordered, or renamed pages.
+- [ ] Links to related content are added where appropriate (e.g., API endpoints, permissions, etc.).
+- [ ] Pages with related content have been updated and linked to this content when appropriate.
 - [ ] New pages have metadata (page name and description) at the top.
 - [ ] New images are 2048 px wide.
 They have HashiCorp standard annotation color (#F92672) and format (rectangle with rounded corners), blurred sensitive details (e.g. credentials, usernames, user icons), and descriptive alt text in the markdown for accessibility.
 - [ ] New code blocks have the correct syntax and line breaks to eliminate horizontal scroll bars.